 - Field measurement results will be the same regardless of where in the room they are taken.

 - Spatial reconfiguration of the EUT will have minimal effect on those measurements.

-- A reverb chamber simulates all wave polarizations and incidence angles during a full test.
+- A reverberation chamber simulates all wave polarizations and incidence angles during a full test.

 RTCA DO-160 Testing

-Element has the most comprehensive EMC and environmental testing services, combined with an unrivaled capacity of any independent Aerospace product qualification testing company in the world.
+Working with Element, our clients enjoy access to the most comprehensive EMC and environmental testing capacity of any independent Aerospace product qualification testing company in the world.